WizBhoo/OCR_P07_BileMo/README.md

 https://github.com/WizBhoo/OCR_P07_BileMo.git
 ```

-*   You need to edit the ".env" file to setup Doctrine for DB connection.
+*   You need to edit the `.env` file to set up Doctrine for DB connection.
-*   If you prefer you can copy the ".env" file and setup your credentials in a ".env.local" file.
+*   If you prefer you can copy the `.env` file and setup your credentials in a `.env.local` file.
 *   Launch your local environment.
 *   From your terminal, go to the project directory and tape those command line :